offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * K-mer hierarchial clustering - Hierarchical cluster together similar k-mers using either pearson similarity/pearson distance [between one/zero vector of sub-k-mers] or sequence alignment distance to form its distance matrix / similarity matrix.
 This is useful for when you're trying to identify which organism a sequence belongs to by searching for its k-mers in a database.
 The k-mers that make up the database would be clustered, and k-mers that closely cluster together under a branch of the hierarchial cluster tree are those you'd be more cautious with -- the k-mer may have matched but it could have actually been a corrupted form of one of the other k-mers in the cluster (sequencing error).

    This logic also applies to spell checking.
 Words that cluster together closely are more likely to be mis-identified by a standard spellchecker, meaning individual clusters should have their own spell checking strategies?
 If you're going to do this with words, use a factor in QWERTY keyboard key distances into the similarity / distance matrix.
+ * Hierarchial Clustering Explorer - Generate a neighbour joining phylogeny tree based on pearson distance of sequence alignment distance, then visualize the tree and provide the user with "interesting" internal nodes (clusters).
+In this case, "interesting" would be any internal node where the distance to most leaf nodes is within some threshold / average / variance / etc...
+Also, maybe provide an "idealized" view of the clustered data for each internal node (e.g. average the vectors for the leaves to produce the vector for the internal node).

 # Terminology